7Cav/cScripts/README.md

 ### supplies

 #### equipCrate
 equipCrate changes the inventory of the given item to a platoon sized supply crate.
+The function also allows you to change the amount of content.
+The second parameter handle this the default value is 1.0.
 To call the function add this to the initLine of a supply crate  or container:
 ``` c++
     [this,1] call cScripts_fnc_equipCrate;